pypeit/PypeIt/doc/object_tracing.rst

 **************

-This document describes how the code traces each object found within a slit/order.
+This document describes how the code traces each object found within a slit.

 Parameters
 ==========

-The following table describes parameters related to tracing the objects down the slit/order.
+The following table describes parameters related to tracing the objects down the slit.
 These parameters also follow a prefix of `trace object`.

 ============== ==============================  ==================================================